 1. Move Your Source Spot

 Lightroom will automatically choose the spot to use to replace the area you are trying to remove.
-However, many time this spot will not be the best option.
+However, many times this spot will not be the best option.
 You can move the spot by clicking and dragging it to a new and better location.

-3. Use the / (Forward Slash) to Adjust the Source Location
+2. Use the "/" (Forward Slash) to Adjust the Source Location

-4. Adjusting the Feather
+4. Adjust the Feather of the Clone Tool

-Feather refers to the hardness or softness of the edges of your cloning or healing tool.
-By default, it is probably set to a really soft edge brush.
-In order to do a big cloning job, you are sometimes going to want a hard edge brush (feather set to 0), a soft edge brush (feather set to 100), or somewhere in between.
+By default, feather is most likely set to a really soft edge brush, so depending on what you are trying to fix, you will probably need to adjust the feather to a hard edge brush (feather set to 0), a soft edge brush (feather set to 100), or somewhere in between.

-5. Adjusting the Opacity
+5. Adjust the Opacity of the Clone Tool

 Once you are finished using the Spot Removal Tool, especially if it was a large cloning job, use the Skin Smooth brush from the Perfect Portrait Brushes to help blur the edges and reduce the clarity of the area you are cloning.